skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 is, but they don't want to go along with him, for no other reason than this whole setup feels fishy.
 Skeeve at last stammers, "I understand that you feel that this orb is not safe with me, but I assure you that Mordan will not find us for the time being.
-I have..."
+I have…"

 Tarvis cuts him off, "What do you care what happens to the orb?
 This island is not your concern.
 Just surrender the orb and I will give you